 *** Parental Retirement Assets (401K, 403B, IRA, ROTH IRA, and any other type of retirement account) are treated differently.
 While we always require information regarding these assets, they are wholly protected from the actual calculations that comprise the parental resource assessment.
 Reporting of these assets helps to inform our view of a particular family’s financial status.

-Sometimes family circumstances warrant that we vary from our general practice of using the last completed income tax year as the “base year” for determining the assessed family/parent resources.
+Sometimes family circumstances warrant that we vary from our general practice of using the prior-prior income tax year as the “base year” for determining the assessed family/parent resources.
 For example, should there be an unexpected job loss or a drastic change in salary resulting from a forced career change or a medical condition, we would still review the family’s base year information to make an initial award.
-The student may then request a mid-year review once that year’s completed and filed tax return is available, generally late January or February of the academic year.
+The student may then request a mid-year review once the most recent tax year’s completed and filed tax return is available, generally late January or February of the academic year.
 For example, for the 2021-22 academic year, a student would submit their parents’ 2021 taxes to confirm the change in income.
 Once those taxes are filed with the IRS and submitted to our office, we will review the base year calculation using the updated financial information.
 Students should contact their financial aid officer with questions or concerns about how this process might work in their particular situations.
 It is important to note that all changes must occur before the end of the academic year so parents will need to file their tax returns by the April 15 federal filing deadline.